 When it comes to motor vehicle accidents, few are as horrifying as underrides.
 An underride accident occurs when a car or motorcycle slides partially or completely beneath the trailer attached to a semi-tuck during a collision.
 These accidents are devastating, often fatal.
 Safety features like airbags are completely ineffective in underrides due to the trailers shearing off the tops of passenger vehicles.

 Underride accidents frequently result in catastrophic injuries, head and spine trauma, and wrongful deaths.
 Because of the size and weight of big rigs, it's uncommon for victims to walk away unharmed.
-The experienced NYC underride accident lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, have helped many injured clients and their families get just compensation for their losses.
+The experienced NYC underride accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have helped many injured clients and their families get just compensation for their losses.
 Call our team at (212) 986-7353 to find out how we can help you.

 Underrides occur from one of three directions: from the back, the side, or the front of the semi-truck.
 Nearly half of fatal underride accidents occur when the passenger vehicle travels under the rear corner of the truck.
 These accidents typically happen because the truck makes a sudden stop or merge, and the driver behind can’t slow down quickly enough.
 Other factors for underride accidents include: